ftucciarone/AGRIF_DEMO/chapters/Install_NEMO.md

 > cd arch
 > ./build_arch-auto.sh --NETCDF_C_prefix /path/to/nc-config --NETCDF_F_prefix /path/to/nf-config --HDF5_prefix /path/to/HDF5  --XIOS_prefix /path/to/XIOS
 > ```
 > where `/path/to/HDF5` can be found with `h5pcc -showconfig`.
 The path to XIOS is actually the download folder of XIOS.
 This tool with create the architecture file `arch/arch-auto.fcm`.
-If the instructions of [Install dependencies](chapters/Install_dependencies.md) were followed, then the following should work out of the box
+If the instructions of [Install dependencies](chapters/Install_dependencies.md) were followed, then the following should work out of the box (exept for XIOS, whose version has to be chosen depending on the installation version of NEMO)
 > ```shell
 > cd arch
-> ./build_arch-auto.sh --NETCDF_C_prefix $INSTDIR/bin/nc-config --NETCDF_F_prefix $INSTDIR/bin/nf-config --HDF5_prefix $INSTDIR  --XIOS_prefix XIOSDIR=$ROOT/nemo-deps/XIOS/xios-trunk
+> ./build_arch-auto.sh --NETCDF_C_prefix $INSTDIR --NETCDF_F_prefix $INSTDIR --HDF5_prefix $INSTDIR  --XIOS_prefix $XIOSDIR/xios-X.Y.X
 > ```

 #### 1.1) Test the installation trying to compile a simple configuration, e.g. the Gyre configuration: